bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Volume of data transferred
 * Divide by number of followers

+### Feed metadata for CORS avoidance

+* Timestamp of most recent post
+* Timestamp of last update to the feed file
+* File size
+* To allow #incremental_updates with #cors_avoidance
+* `access-control-allow-headers` is prone to failure even when the server can be made CORS-aware

 ### Crawlers

 * Honor /robots.txt (TODO: and potentially the non-standard ./robots.txt ?)